 i.
 The Company has disclosed the impact of pending litigations on its financialposition in its financial statements - Refer Note 33 to the financial statements;

 ii.
-The Company did not have any long term contract including derivative contract forwhich there were material foreseeable losses;
+The Company did not have any long term contract including derivative contract forwhich there were any material foreseeable losses.

 i.
 In respect of its Fixed Assets:

-The inventories has been physically verified by tbe Management during the year.
-In ouropinion the frequency-.of verification is.reasonable.and no material di screpanci es werenoticed.
+The inventories has been physically verified by the Management during the year.
+In ouropinion the frequency of verification is reasonable and no material discrepancies werenoticed.

 iii.
-According to the information and explanations given to us the Company hasgranted unsecured loans to one company covered in. the register maintained under section189 of the Companies Act 2013 'ITe company has not granted any loans secured orunsecured to firms LLPs or other parties covered in the register maintained under section 189 o f the Companies Act 2013.
-In respect of the aforesaid loans granted:
+According to the information and explanations given to us the Company has notgranted any loans secured or unsecured to Company firms LLPs or other parties covered inthe register maintained under section 189 of the Companies Act 2013.
+Accordinglyprovisions of Para 3(iii) of the order are not applicable.

 iv.
-In our opinion and according to the information and . explanations given to us theCompany has complied with tbe provisions of section 185 and 186 of the Act with respectto the loans and investments made.
-The company has not given any guarantee or provided anysecurity in terms of section 185 and 186 of the Act.
+In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of section 185 and 186 of the Act with respectto the investments made and guarantee given.
+The company has not granted any loan givenany guarantee or provided any security in terms of section 185 and 186 of the Act.

 vii.
 In respect of Statutory dues:

-a) According to the information and explanationsgiven to us and the records of theCompany examined by us in our opinion the Company is generally regular in depositingundisputed statutory dues including provident .fund employee's state insurance incometax sales tax goods and sendee tax sendee tax duty . of customs duty of excise valueadded tax cess and any other statutory dues with the appropriate authori ties.
-There wereno undisputed statutory dues in arrears as at 31 st March 2019 for a period of more thansix months from the date they becamepayable.
+a.
+According to the information and explanations given to us and the records of theCompany examined by us in our opinion the Company is generally regular in depositingundisputed statutory dues including provident fund employee's state insurance incometax goods and service tax duty of customs cess and other statutory dues applicable toit with the appropriate authorities.
+There were no undisputed statutory dues in arrearsas at 31st March 2020 for a period of more than six months from the date they becamepayable.

-b) According to the information and explanations given to us there are no dues ofsales tax value added tax income tax service tax goods and service -tax duties ofcustoms duties of excise which have not been deposited with appropriateauthorities on account of any dispute except as follows;
+b.
+According to the information and explanations given to us the dues of sales taxvalue added tax income tax service tax which have not been deposited with appropriateauthorities on account of any dispute are as follows:

 ix.
 In our opinion and according to the information and explanations given to us thecompany has not raised money by way of initial public offer or further public offer(including debt instruments) and In our opinion and according to the information andexplanations given to us the company has not raised any term loan during the year.

 xiii.
-According to the information and explanations given to us and based on ourexamination of die records of the Company transactions with the related parties are incompliance with sections-.177 and 188 of the Act where applicable and details of suchtransactions have been disclosed in the financial statements as required by the applicableaccounting standards.
+According to the information and explanations given to us and based on ourexamination of the records of the Company transactions with the related parties are incompliance with sections 177 and 188 of the Act where applicable and details of suchtransactions have been disclosed in the financial statements as required by the applicableaccounting standards.

 xv.
-In our opinion and according to the information and explanations given to us thecompany has not entered into any non-cash transactions with directors or persons connected with himduring the year hence the provision of para 3 (xv) of the Order isnot applicable to the company.
+In our opinion and according to the information and given to us the company hasnot entered into any noncash transactions with directors or persons connected with himduring the year hence the provision of para 3 (xv) of the Order is not applicable to thecompany.

 Management's Responsibility for Internal Financial Controls